urbanjost/M_framework/README.md

 easily because it can execute a list of tests and the names can use simple globbing.

+If you autogenerate a list of procedure names to test and call the sample program "unit_test" with the names of the procedures it will generate new names but skip existing files; allowing for a simple form of auto-generation assuming you have a way of listing all the procedure names to test.

 individual procedure tests can be deleted or added or moved easily when each is in its own file.